-Each year there is a day dedicated to being safe on the Internet.
-If you visit the website (http://www.saferinternet.org.uk/) you will find the latest tips and resources to help children and young people stay safe on line.
+Each year there is a day dedicated to being safe on the internet.
+Visit saferinternet.org.uk to find the latest tips and resources to help children and young people stay safe online.

 E-Safety for Parents

-The Child Exploitation and Online Protection (CEOP) Centre is the UK’s national child protection agency (visit www.ceop.police.uk for more information).
-At CEOP, we believe the start of the new school year is the perfect time to speak to your child about how they use the internet and how they can stay safe online.
+The Child Exploitation and Online Protection (CEOP) Centre is the UK's national child protection agency.
+CEOP believe the start of the new school year is the perfect time to speak to your child about how they use the internet and how they can stay safe online.

-Through the ClickCEOP advice and help centre, members of the public can access guidance on a broad range of topics to help protect their children, or alternatively report a concern directly to CEOP.
+Through the ClickCEOP advice and help centre, members of the public can access guidance on a broad range of topics to help protect their children or report a concern directly to CEOP.

-CEOP’s Children and Young People’s programme; ‘Thinkuknow’, is used in schools nationwide to educate young people about how to stay safe online.
+CEOP's Children and Young People's programme, 'Thinkuknow', is used in schools nationwide to educate young people about staying safe online.
 As parents, you can play a fundamental role in this aspect of their education.
-To stay up to date with further information and advice, please visit www.thinkuknow.co.uk/parents to find information on:
+To stay up to date with further information and advice, please visit thinkuknow.co.uk/parents to find information on:

 - What are the risks posed to your child online?